-There are some construction costs that are naturally cut by choosing to live in a shipping container due to the existing properties of shipping containers.
+There are some construction costs that are naturally cut by choosing to live in a modular home due to the existing properties of portable units.
 These construction costs include:

-- Roofing – a container’s flat metal roof is sufficient protection against the elements.
+- Roofing – a flat metal roof is sufficient protection against the elements.

-- Exterior walls – a shipping container’s corrugated metal exterior is durable enough to endure the elements and no additional exterior walls are needed.
+- Exterior walls – corrugated metal exterior is durable enough to endure the elements and no additional exterior walls are needed.

-- Foundation – a shipping container requires far less foundation work than a conventional home.
+- Foundation – requires far less foundation work than a conventional home.

-- Flooring – an inexpensive coating of epoxy is enough to seal your container’s existing plywood floor.
+- Flooring – an inexpensive coating of epoxy is enough to seal the existing plywood floor.

-Insulating a shipping container home can be an expensive part of the home construction costs but in the long term it can save a lot of money in comparison to conventional homes.
-Shipping container homes are top-rated in energy efficiency thanks to bonded ceramic coatings and closed cell spray insulation.
+Insulating a modular home can be an expensive part of the home construction costs but in the long term it can save a lot of money in comparison to conventional homes.
+These kind of homes are top-rated in energy efficiency thanks to bonded ceramic coatings and closed cell spray insulation.

 These homes require far less energy to live-in and they can easily accommodate energy-efficient underfloor heating via air or ground source heat pumps, solar powered roof panels, and rainwater recycling systems.

 What you can afford and what you need are two very different things.
-A container home is a great way to take things back to basics – and in doing so you will make significant savings.
+Portable living spaces are a great way to take things back to basics – and in doing so you will make significant savings.
 Having a smaller home means that you perhaps have less space to spread out and impress your neighbours with, but it also means that there is less space that you have to clean, heat, cool, and furnish.

 Finishing’s & Furniture

-A well-maintained shipping container home can retain its resale value much like a traditional home.
-Shipping container homes are fairly easy to resell since they can be loaded onto a truck and shipped almost anywhere.
-So a shipping container home is a good investment and a safe one too as they are very acceptable to insurers due to their structural integrity, security systems, and anti-leak roof structure.
+A well-maintained intermodal home can retain its resale value much like a traditional home.
+These homes are fairly easy to resell since they can be loaded onto a truck and shipped almost anywhere.
+So they are a good investment and a safe one too as they are very acceptable to insurers due to their structural integrity, security systems, and anti-leak roof structure.

-We hope that this article has shown how affordable container homes can be and how they are a great budget-friendly living option!
+We hope that this article has shown how affordable these homes can be and how they are a great budget-friendly living option!